radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/03-virtual-view-of-ldap-backends.md

 If you would like to see a list of only computed attributes for the virtual object, select the “Computed” option in the Display drop-down list.

-For more details, please see Computed Attributes in the Concepts section of the RadiantOne System Administration Guide.
+For more details, please see Computed Attributes in the Concepts section of the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction)
+.

 #### Deactivate Computed Attributes